RayTracing/raytracing.github.io/README.md

 ### Running The Programs

-On Linux or OSX, from the terminal, run like this:
+You can run the programs by executing the binaries placed in the build directory:

-    $ build/inOneWeekend > image.ppm
+    $ build\Debug\inOneWeekend > image.ppm

-On Windows, run like this:

-    build\debug\inOneWeekend > image.ppm

-or, run the optimized version (if you've built with `--config release`):
+or, run the optimized version (if you compiled with the release configuration):

-    build\release\inOneWeekend > image.ppm
+    $ build\Release\inOneWeekend > image.ppm

 The generated PPM file can be viewed directly as a regular computer image, if your operating system supports this image type.
 If your system doesn't handle PPM files, then you should be able to find